 “I can only imagine…” is a phrase that a lot of us use daily.
 It implies that our personal experiences have not included the current situation.
 Be it discussion, personal interaction, thoughts while reading or a myriad of other reasons, this thought provides us with a sort of comfort and resistance to what another person is experiencing.

 We hear this phrase a lot from people who have never encountered the Calgary Food Bank before.
-Sure they have an idea of what a Food Bank does from their children’s school food drive or the office food collection around Christmas, but coming face to face with the reality of food security in Calgary can be daunting.
+Sure they have an idea of what a Food bank does from their children’s school food drive or the office food collection around Christmas, but coming face to face with the reality of food security in Calgary can be daunting.
 People ask how someone gets to the point of needing food, what has happened, why did they not feed their kids, if they just worked harder, got rid of the car and cell phone, got a job and more.
-They surround themselves with ‘mental insulation’, a self-assurance that it will never be them…until it is Oh like this
+They surround themselves with ‘mental insulation’, a self-assurance that it will never be them…until it is.

 The person coming to the food bank feels hunger, shame, need, despair, dread, and fear; a mix of negative emotions.
 In part they are admitting that they need help but they are desperately trying to focus on the things they can control.
 They dress well, they let the partner do the talking, and they hold it together.